-Post-sample check ranges follow the same calibration ranges.
+Post-sample check ranges follow the same calibration ranges found in Table 1.

 If the calibration or post-sample check indicates there is a problem with the probe, and standard cleaning does not produce acceptable results, replacement of the sensor may be necessary.
 Resolve any issues prior to sampling again.